View layer

 from django.views import generic

-class MyModelDetailView(CustomPermissionMixin, generics.DetailView):
+class MyModelDetailView(CustomPermissionMixin, generic.DetailView):

 ...